 Commonwealth of nations or simply the commonwealth was previously known as the British Commonwealth of nations.
 It is a political alliance of 54 member states which were nearly all former territories of the British Empire.
 The organisation started during the first half of the 20th century, with the decolonisation of the British Empire.

-Let us look at the Commonwealth of Nations, 21 key facts and brief overview.
+Let us look at the Commonwealth of Nations, 21 key facts and a brief overview.

 1) Canada was the first independent nation within the British Empire.
 When Queen Elizabeth II addressed Canada on Dominion Day, 1959, she said that the confederation of Canada marks the beginning of a series of independent nations who will be known as the Commonwealth of nations.